 Hiroshi Teruyama is a professor at the Institute of Economic Research, Kyoto University.
 His main fields of interest are macroeconomics, labor economics, and the Japanese economy.
-He authored The Changing Japanese Labor Market: Theory and Evidence (Springer, 2018) with Akiomi Kitagawa and Soichi Ohta.
+His recent research topic is the dual structure of the Japanese labor market.

 Research themes: Macroeconomics and labor economics, redistribution of wealth, tax policy and the internal labor market in Japan